neams-th-coe/cardinal/doc/content/tutorials/index.md

 framework are all that are needed to send data to/from NekRS and OpenMC and MOOSE.

 The following tutorials provide an in-exhaustive description of how to use Cardinal for a variety of different applications.
-Because the NekRS and OpenMC wrappings can interact with *any* MOOSE application, most examples here are shown using the MOOSE heat conduction module simply for illustration.
+Note that because this project is under significant active development; near-term upcoming features are indicated where appropriate.

+Because Cardinal
-This project is under significant active development; near-term upcoming features are indicated where appropriate.
-Because Cardinal contains wrappings of both NekRS and OpenMC, you may find that you only want to review a subset of these tutorials.
+contains wrappings of both NekRS and OpenMC, you may find that you only want to review a subset of these tutorials.
 Within each category, we do recommend moving sequentially;
 but with the exception of the tutorials listed in [#multi], the OpenMC tutorials